GoogleChrome/web.dev/src/site/content/en/learn/css/overflow/index.md

 ### root-scroller vs implicit-scroller

-You may notice that some scrollers have a pull-to-refresh behavior, especially when developing for mobile and hybrid applications.
-There is only ever one :root scroller on a page, treated as an implicit-scroller.
-This scroller may have the bouncing behavior but there is inconsistency across platforms and it is missing newer scrollbar features like highlighting.
+You may notice that some scrollers have a pull-to-refresh behavior and other special behaviors, especially when developing for mobile and hybrid applications.
+This scroll behavior happens on the root scroller.
+There is only ever one root scroller on a page.
+By default, the [documentElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/documentElement) is the page's root scroller, however, by changing which element is the root scroller, the special behaviors can be applied to scrollers other than the documentElement, we call this new scroller the implicit root scroller.

 To create a root-scroller, you can use something called *scroller promotion* by positioning a container as fixed, ensuring it covers the entire viewport and is z-index on top with a scroller.
-See how to create a root-scroller here.
+See how to create a root-scroller [here](https://codepen.io/web-dot-dev/pen/dyzPzwz).

 <figure class="w-figure">
   {% Video